California Sexual Assault Lawyers

 Many survivors experience immediate and long-term physical injuries due to sexual violence.
 Between 30% and 80% of sexual assault survivors presenting to the emergency department experience traumatic injuries ranging from minor injuries to severe, life-altering conditions, including:

-- Bruises, Cuts, And Abrasions — Physical force during an assault can result in visible injuries such as bruises, lacerations, or scrapes, often found in areas where the survivor attempted to resist.
+- Bruises, Cuts, and Abrasions — Physical force during an assault can result in visible injuries such as bruises, lacerations, or scrapes, often found in areas where the survivor attempted to resist.

-- Pelvic And Genital Trauma — Survivors may suffer from tearing, bleeding, swelling, or persistent pain in the genital or anal regions, which can require medical attention and long-term care.
+- Pelvic and Genital Trauma — Survivors may suffer from tearing, bleeding, swelling, or persistent pain in the genital or anal regions, which can require medical attention and long-term care.

 - Sexually Transmitted Infections (STIs) — Exposure to infections during an assault can have profound health implications, often requiring testing, treatment, and ongoing medical monitoring.

-- Chronic Pain And Headaches — Many survivors develop long-term pain conditions, including migraines, muscle tension, or fibromyalgia, which can significantly impact their quality of life.
+- Chronic Pain and Headaches — Many survivors develop long-term pain conditions, including migraines, muscle tension, or fibromyalgia, which can significantly impact their quality of life.

-- Sleep Disturbances And Fatigue — Trauma can lead to insomnia, nightmares, or chronic exhaustion, making it difficult for survivors to feel rested or safe at night.
+- Sleep Disturbances and Fatigue — Trauma can lead to insomnia, nightmares, or chronic exhaustion, making it difficult for survivors to feel rested or safe at night.

 - Eating Disorders — Stress and trauma can contribute to disordered eating patterns, leading to drastic weight changes, malnutrition, or related health complications.